fredericscode/RailsVideoCallApp/README.md

     offCameraIcon.classList.add("offline");

   }
-  console.log(dot);

 }
 ```
 Explanation: When we receive the broadcast signal and the data sent in our ```broadcast_change_to_users``` method, we first check the developer's state.
-If the developer is went online, we simply display the camera icon on his card and we also change the color of its appearance dot from red to green.
-If the developer went offline, we hide the camera icon on his card, and we change the color of its appearance dot from green to red.
+If the developer is online, we simply display the camera icon on his card and we also change the color of its appearance dot from red to green.
+If the developer is offline, we hide the camera icon on his card, and we change the color of its appearance dot from green to red.

 Now if you test our feature, you will see that it works perfectly.

+                                              GIF

-### Building the video call feature using the opentok platform
+### IX- Building the video call feature using the opentok platform

+  ###### IX- 1.
+Creating the modals

 Now we can start building the main feature of our app.
 To do that, we are going to use the opentok platform.
 OpenTok is the leading WebRTC platform for interactive video, enabling voice, video and messaging for mobile and web with our Live Video API.
 Let's start by adding the bootstrap modals.
 Create the following files in your views folder: